shiyis/python-da/README.md

 # data analysis project with python
-This folder contains code projects, snippets, and assignments done aroudn DA in Python.
+This folder contains DA projects,code snippets, and assignments done in Python.
 Mostly published in jupyter notebook